yonesora56/plant2human/README.md

 &nbsp;

+&nbsp;

 ## Analysis Environment

 ### **1. Using Dev Containers (Docker and VScode extension)**

-Most processes, such as Foldseek, use container (BioContainers), but some involve processing with jupyter notebook, which requires the preparation of some python libraries (e.g., polars.).
+Most processes, such as Foldseek, use container ([BioContainers](https://quay.io/organization/biocontainers)), but some involve processing with jupyter notebook, which requires the preparation of some python libraries (e.g., polars.).
 If you want to experiment with a simple workflow, you can create an analysis environment easily using [Dev Containers](./.devcontainer/devcontainer.json) system, a VScode extension.
 Using this environment, the version of the python library is probably the one used during development, so errors are unlikely to occur (see [Dockerfile](./.devcontainer/Dockerfile) for the package version).